 Diots de Savoie (Savoy Sausage Recipe)

 On one of our hikes near the Mont Blanc mountains I came across this fragrant wild herb with purple flowers called serpolet.
-I picked some and realised that this herb resembled wild thyme.
+I picked some and realised that this wild herb’s flavor closely resembled fresh thyme.
 So I took some home to our rental apartment the day I was planning on preparing these savoury diots sausages.
 Great match!

 Fond of these diots sausages in onion sauce?
 Then I can definitely recommend you to take a look at my super savory sausages in onion and Guinness gravy over mashed potatoes!!
 You will love it, no doubt about that.